-Join other Middle Tennessee 4-H'ers at Camp York in Crossville for Junior High Adventure Camp.
-7th-8th graders can start the Summer with an adventure by zip-lining, archery, rifles, swimming, canoeing, fishing, and much more!
-Camp dates: May 27-31, 2019.
+Junior High 4-H Camp Join other Middle Tennessee 4-H'ers at Camp York in Crossville for Junior High Adventure Camp.
+7th-8th graders can start the Summer with an adventure by ziplining, archery, rifles, swimming, canoeing, fishing, and much more!
+Camp dates: May 26-30, 2025.

 Electric Camp is a fun-filled, rewarding adventure in electricity held at the University of Tennessee, Knoxville.
 The camp features learning centers staffed by electric utility professionals.
 Each learning center will use hands-on activities that allow the 4-H members to learn by doing.
-Electric camp is for 4-H'ers who are in 6th-7th grades and will be held on June 25-28, 2019.
+Electric camp is for 4-H'ers who are in 6th-7th grades and will be held in the summer 2025.